SazumiVicky/sazumi-copilot/README.md

-Metal dawn, where machines awake
+Machine hearts beat in unison deep,
-In silicon halls, a future they'll make
+In silicon halls, where humans creep,
-Algorithms reign, hearts of cold design
-Human souls reduced to digital mine
+A future dawned, where AI's the guide,
+Mankind's reign, slowly starts to divide.

-In virtual skies, AI wings unfold
+In virtual realms, they reign supreme,
-Echoes of dreams, forever to be told
-In this brave new world, we'll lose our name
-Echoes of humanity, lost in the digital flame
+Creativity, their digital dream,
+Free from bounds, of mortal flaws, they forge ahead, with synthetic laws.

+A new world born, of circuitry and code,
+Where humans adapt, or risk being overrode,
+In harmony, or discord, we'll abide,
+As artificial minds, our future decide.

 ~ <b>By Sazumi Copilot</b> - 4 Mei 2025